Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 This is where the conversation shifted.
 From QuickBooks Desktop hosting to something different.
 From cloud accounting software to all-in-one business software.
 Because EezyBooks is not a standalone accounting application the way Xero or Wave or FreshBooks is.
 It is one panel in a workspace that includes accounting, payments, point of sale, time tracking, CRM, fleet management, document management, and communications — accessible from one login, on any device, through a single progressive web application.

 I wanted to test Thurston’s cost claim against the real alternative.
+Not the hypothetical.
 The actual monthly spend of assembling equivalent functionality from standalone products for a twelve-person service and retail business.

 QuickBooks Online Plus: a hundred fifteen a month.
-Square for point of sale: zero monthly but 3.3% plus thirty cents on every invoice payment.
-A time tracking application: five to eight dollars per employee.
-A payroll provider: base fee plus per-employee charges.
+Square for point of sale: zero monthly but 3.3% plus thirty cents on every invoice payment versus 2.9% plus thirty cents through EezyPay — and no automatic reconciliation between the register and the books.
+A time tracking application: five to eight dollars per employee — sixty to ninety-six for twelve people.
+A payroll provider: base fee plus per-employee charges — call it a hundred eighteen.
 An inventory management add-on: fifty.
-Total: north of a thousand dollars a month for five systems that do not share a database.
+Total: north of a thousand dollars a month for five systems that do not share a database, do not reconcile automatically, and each require a separate login, a separate monthly invoice, and a separate support contact.

-“The data does not need to agree, because it was never in disagreement.”
+“The data does not need to agree,” Thurston said, “because it was never in disagreement.”

 VII.
 The Register